Aventures in HellwQrld Presents: Rains Explains Blackjack

 That's the way the casinos beat you is because they know that you're having fun playing the game.

-So the fun becomes the primary reason why you're playing.
+The fun becomes the primary reason why you're playing.

 The winning becomes secondary.

-You got to reverse that in your brain if you want to actually not lose your money.
+You've got to reverse that in your brain if you want to actually not lose your money.

-So all that being said, how do you play Blackjack?
+So all that being said, how do you play blackjack?

 So you start the game, you put up your bet, and you're going to get two cards.